"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Yes.
 But I want to talk to you about more cameras for the house, as well as what you called 'Operational Security'."

-"The cameras make sense, and we'll do an upgrade on your motion detectors as well.
+"The cameras make sense, and we'll upgrade your motion detectors as well.
 Why are you asking about OpSec?"

 "The fact that I was in Europe and California the last two weeks seems to be public knowledge."